jude-lawson/reunion/notes.md

 What was difficult?
 * Interpreting some of the more open-ended aspects of the spec, like 'evaluate Activity cose'.
 How is that evaluated?
 Is it added as part of the initial state of the and Activity object?

+* Making decisions about edge cases not covered in the spec.